 After completing a B.A. in geography from Clark University, she served as a Peace Corps volunteer in rural Nicaragua.
 She earned a M.A. in Applied Behavioral Sciences from The Leadership Institute of Seattle with a focus on leadership development, training, facilitation, coaching, and conflict management in organizations.
 She’s worked as a volunteer, manager, executive director, board member, and consultant.
 With over 25 years of experience working in mission-driven environments, Lauren is committed to developing resilience at every level.

-Workshop approved for 4 CEUs authorized for LCMHCs and LMFTs.
+Workshop approved for 4 ethics CEUs authorized for LCMHCs, LMFTs, Psychologists, and Social Workers.

 A limited number of half price scholarships are available on a first come, first serve basis.